asifbacchus/ab-nginx/README.md

 docker exec -it ab-nginx /bin/sh
 ```

-Remember that this container is running Alpine linux, so the shell is ASH.
+Remember this container is running Alpine Linux and the shell is ASH.
 You do *not* have all the bells and whistles of BASH!
 Also, many commands are run via busybox, so some things may not work exactly like you might be used to in a Debian/Ubuntu environment, for example.
 As a side note, *ping* is installed and fully functional in this container so that makes troubleshooting a little easier.

 ## Logs